Daniel-Wh/serverStatus/README.md

 Simple flask app with front end that provides ping updates for various servers.
 <br />
-To use, fork repo, replace ip address in flask app and Javascript list.
+To use, fork repo, replace ips in text file
 <br />
-Run the flask app in development mode and every minute the online status will be updated in the flask app.
+Run the flask
 <br />
-When the front end is loaded through a browser it will refresh every minute as well.
+When the front end is loaded through a browser it will refresh the page's content each minute
 <br />

 ## Recent Updates